What is Mother Teresa Maternity Home?

 Lucille Mosbacher, a long time participant in the Right to Life Movement and a member of St. Patrick’s parish, saw that the former convent across from St. Patrick’s was vacant and for sale.
 She suggested to Father John Sullivan that the convent would make a perfect home for needy, pregnant women.
 He recognized that this would be a worthy endeavor and took the convent off the market.
 Lucille presented her idea to Jane Meuser who enthusiastically began working on making the idea a reality.

 A Board of Directors was formed, legal matters were settled, and a program was developed.
-A team of volunteers began the work of preparing for the first residents, turning the former convent into a home for six women with a private bedroom for each.
+A team of volunteers, under the direction of Jane Meuser, began the work of preparing for the first residents, turning the former convent into a home for six women with a private bedroom for each.
 A Home Director was hired as well as relief staff, since it was decided that twenty-four hour supervision would be provided.
 Financing would be from donations, fund-raisers, and grants, with no State of Federal monies.
 (If a resident has a source of income, she is asked to pay a program fee of $200 per month.)
-A Guild of Volunteers was formed to raise money for the Home and to help in various ways.
+A committee of volunteers was formed to raise money for the Home and to help in various ways.
 It took nearly a year to make the Home a reality, and in December of 1998 the first woman moved in.